Babi-B/git-readme-tips/README.md

 # <span id='font-awesome'>Font-awesome</span>

-Git markdown does not have support for inline css so the font-awesome icons themselves can't be used.
-However there is a way to work around that:
+Git markdown does not have support for inline CSS so the font-awesome icons themselves can't be used.
+However, there is a way to work around that:

 <ul>
 <li>First download or get a pic of the icon.
-It should be in a png, jpg or jpeg format.</li>
+It should be in a png, jpg, or jpeg format.</li>
 <li>Upload the picture to the markdown.
 The link should be placed in a pair of square brackets []</li>
 <li>Add the link to your site in round brackets</li>
 </ul>